More than $1-million of tainted medical marijuana destroyed

 Health Canada said in September it had a zero-tolerance policy for contaminants such as myclobutanil, known among growers as an illegal shortcut to saving crops from mildew infestations.

-But when the fungicide was discovered at Mettrum and OrganiGram, Health Canada and the companies played down the problem.
+But when the pesticide was discovered at Mettrum and OrganiGram, Health Canada and the companies played down the problem.
 Mettrum and OrganiGram told clients the chemical was approved for use on fruit, giving the impression of safety, while Health Canada referred to the residue detected as “trace amounts” that are “low risk.”

 A top U.S. toxicologist questioned Health Canada’s response, saying it and the companies “have no idea whether or not that’s true,” because there is no scientific data to support those assurances.